 Richard Binder had become a publican at the Australian Inn in Hunter Street, Newcastle by 1828.
 When he died in 1830 his widow Ann Binder took over running the Inn.
-On the publican's licence Ann Binder was granted in July 1830 it was stated that she had held a publican's license for two years.
+On the publican's licence Ann Binder was granted in July 1830 it was stated that she had held a publican's licence for two years.

 In 1831 Ann Binder married James Cox at Newcastle.
-The Maitland Mercury reported her death in June 1857....Ann Cox, wife of James Cox of Phoenix Park and formerly of the Union Hotel, East Maitland, died at the house of Quinten Swift age 62 years
+The Maitland Mercury reported her death in June 1857....Ann Cox, wife of James Cox of Phoenix Park and formerly of the Union Hotel, East Maitland, died at the house of Quinten Swift age 62 years.

 In 1844 an advertisement in the Maitland Mercury mentioned Binder's allotment....Great sale of town property at East Maitland and Newcastle, In the Insolvent Estate of James Cox of East Maitland, by order of the Creditors.....
 Nineteen allotments of land adjoining theUnion Hotelin East Maitland and an allotment of land at Newcastle adjoining the land of T.W.
 Winder Esq., and generally known as Binder's allotment; it is situated close to the harbour, and, in the event of Newcastle becoming a free port will be immensely valuable.
 There is a house on the land which is at present rented at £24 per annum.
 (See Map of Newcastle (n.d.), showing location of Winder's allotment top right quarter.)
 This was the same allotment or close to, that the

 Steam Packet Inn was situated